Warmer weather is finally here and what better way to cool down, than with an Iced Tea.

 ALL ABOUT ICED TEA

-You can make iced tea with any tea but read on for our recommendations.
+You can make it with any tea but read on for our recommendations.

 You can serve it a number of ways; straight-up, sweetened with sugar, honey or syrups and mixed with milk, cream, lemon or with fruits and spices.